ffeast/aws-metrics-sender/README.md

 8. configure variables in `agent-service.js`
 9. `node agent-service.js install`

-If all went smoothly you'd see a new service **aws-metrics-sender** in the windows services
+If all went smoothly you'd see a new service **aws-metrics-sender** in the windows services:
 ![](images/services_list.png)

 Here it is:
 ![](images/service_box.png)

 It's also recommended to configure script restarts:
 ![](images/recovery_screen.png)

 If something goes wrong you can check out log files in the `node_modules\aws-metrics-sender\daemon` folder